ralphbean/presentations/debt-services-devconf16.rst

 so, why bother?
 ---------------

+- New test frameworks?  playbooks?  jenkins?
+That is not insignificant work.
 - Let's not get caught up in "microservices envy".
 - "Webscale", yes.
 But this is not our particular problem.
 - Scaling with respect to developer cognitive resources.